SubhadityaMukherjee/pytorchTutorialRepo/readmetemplate.md

 - Comments!!
 - Standardized (mostly) code.
 Aka I try to be as uniform in my approach as possible
 - Might write a few blog posts
 - To be very honest, it is for my practise xD

 ## FAQ

+- What is readmegen.sh??
+Well its a bash script which takes a template and adds a folder wise listing so its easy to see whats been done.
+(I am lazy come on.)
 - Can I use my own dataset?
 Yes of course.
 Just modify the dataloader.
 (I will be adding tutorials for that soon either way)
 - No distributed training.
 I have only one GPU (sad) so I wont be using it
 - What is the accuracy?
 Well run it and find out.
 I cant train everything to its maximum capacity due to lack of time